 Short biography

 Rebecca Wade studied at the University of Oxford (B.A.
 Hons. in physics, 1985; D. Phil. in Molecular Biophysics, 1988).
 She then carried out postdoctoral research at the universities of Houston and Illinois before taking up a position as a group leader in the Structural and Computational Biology Programme at the European Molecular Biology Laboratory (EMBL) in Heidelberg in 1992.
-Rebecca Wade set up the Molecular and Cellular Modeling Group at HITS (which was then known as the European Media Laboratory and later as EML Research) in 2001.
+Rebecca Wade set up the Molecular and Cellular Modeling Group at HITS (then known as the European Media Laboratory and later as EML Research) in 2001.
 She was Adjunct Professor at the International University in Germany in Bruchsal from 2001-2003.
 Rebecca Wade was appointed full Professor at Heidelberg University in 2012 and is a member of the Faculty of Engineering Sciences and the Faculty of Biosciences.
-She was Scientific Director of HITS from 2015 to 2016.
+She was Scientific Director of HITS from 2015 to 2016 and since 2025 is Deputy Scientific Director of HITS.

 Research interests